Lead asset OT-003

 Compound

-Our lead compound, OT-003, binds to the TrkB receptor, leading to activation of the downstream signaling pathways and promoting the above effects in both cellular and in vivo experiments.
-This pharmacology ultimately leads to significant improvements in memory, cognition and motor function as shown in a range of in vivo studies.
+Our lead asset OT-003 selectively binds to the TrkB receptor, leading to activation of the downstream signaling pathways and promoting these effects in both cellular and in vivo experiments.
+This pharmacology leads to significant improvements in memory, cognition and motor function as shown in a range of in vivo studies.

-To further complement our lead molecule, we are developing a portfolio of TrkB-activating compounds, to treat a wide range of neurological disorders with high unmet medical need, and which can have a transformative impact on patients and their families.
+We are also advancing a portfolio of TrkB-activating compounds to treat a wide range of neurological disorders with high unmet medical need.